GitHub Integration

 Errors are automatically cleared when:

-- The same toolkit file is successfully synced from GitHub
+- The same entity file is successfully synced from GitHub

-- You manually edit the toolkit in the admin panel (which triggers a new sync)
+- You manually edit the entity in the admin panel (which triggers a new sync)

-To view errors in the toolkit list, look for the warning icon (⚠️) next to the toolkit name.
+To view errors, look for the warning icon (⚠️) next to the entity name in the list view.
 Hover over it to see the error code and message.

 Troubleshooting